 These may include:

-- Instability of the material itself.
-This often means that the material was not ranked or classified properly for the type of transport involved.
+- Instability of the material itself: Often meaning material wasn't ranked or adequately classified for the type of transport involved.

-- Improper fastening.
-This often involves the material moving off of the platform, sometimes spilling onto another surface or mixing with another material.
+- Improper fastening: May be caused by material shifting/moving off the platform, sometimes spilling onto another surface, mixing with another material.

-- Insufficient training.
-This is more common than you would normally think.
-This happens when companies do not abide by the state or federal regulations regarding the transport of these hazardous materials.
+- Insufficient training: Remains more common than you would typically think, occurring when companies fail to abide by the state or federal hazardous transport regulations.

 For more info, contact our team of experts at the Ehline Law Firm today here.
-Call us at the number below or email us at firstname.lastname@example.org for more info or to set up a free, no-pressure consultation.
+Call us at the number below or email us at firstname.lastname@example.org for more information or set up a free, no-pressure consultation.